dcrstudio/dcr-cms/docs/graphql.md

   type: ContentTypeFieldTypeEnum!
 }

-# used to add a new dynamic content type
+# used to add a new content type
 input ContentTypeInput {
   id: ID
   name: String!